imohammedh/Notevo/README.md

  - [x] fix the middleware 404 on redirect
  - [ ] add the shareable Link
  - [ ] real time collaboration
+ - [ ] note export pdf and markdown
  - [x] fix the code Highlight in the editer
  - [X] add the feedback menu item in the user dropdown menu in the sidebar
  - [x] Redesigning for the dashboard